brow/jklp/README.md

 ### Plates

+![diagram of plates](https://user-images.githubusercontent.com/238331/74682100-ba3b3300-518a-11ea-9568-aab6cd259947.png)

-The plates hold key switches firmly in place.
-They are actually made of two layers:
+The plates hold the switches firmly in place, eliminating the need for a PCB or hot glue.
+They are each made of two layers:
 * A 1/16" acrylic layer that ALPS-style switches "click" snugly into.
-This avoids the need to glue switches into place as people often do when hand-wiring.
-* A 2 mm acrylic layer to add rigidity.
+* Another, thicker layer to add rigidity.

-![diagram of plates](https://user-images.githubusercontent.com/238331/74682100-ba3b3300-518a-11ea-9568-aab6cd259947.png)

 ### Crystal

 ![diagram of crystal](https://user-images.githubusercontent.com/238331/74682170-ed7dc200-518a-11ea-9cc5-e79c02d5a6ec.png)

-The crystal is an optional shield over the controller (not shown in the photo at top) that also adds strength to the keyboard.
-Like the base, this piece needs to be replaced in order to change the split angle, and the included one is for 20°.
+The crystal is an optional shield over the controller (not shown in the photo at top).
+Like the base, this piece needs to be replaced in order to change the split angle, and the included one is for a 20° angle.

 ## Wiring

+TODO

 ## Firmware

+TODO

+## Glossary

 * "40%" means it has about 40% as many keys as full-sized board.
 Typing a given character sometimes requires pressing a combination of keys.
 * "Unsplit" means it resembles a split keyboard in that has a distinct half for each hand, and the halves are angled inward to match the angle of your resting forearms.
 But it's unsplit because the two halves are joined together.